LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Generic reference
     - references entire object
     - has to be dereferenced to a version when traversed
+- default version
+    - it's not always clear which version is the default one (e.g. DAG)

 ## Storage Strategies